MacPaw: Cybersecurity as a backbone

 Safe and sound with our products

-ClearVPN, launched in 2020, is a hassle-free VPN solution for users who want to expand and protect their online experience.
+ClearVPN, launched in 2020, is a hassle-free VPN solution for individuals who want to expand and protect their online experience.
 Unlike other VPN apps, ClearVPN focuses on user experience and users' actual needs.
-Users can upgrade their online journey hassle-free with just one tap, while ClearVPN ensures all traffic remains private and secure.
+Users can upgrade their online journey effortlessly with just one tap, while ClearVPN ensures all traffic remains private and secure.

 ClearVPN has a strict no-logs policy and industry-grade encryption protocols to ensure the user's connection is private and secure.